OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

   This means that when deploying your app on production, you **MUST** use an SSL certificate and serve your app over `https`.

-  This also means that when developing your app in local, if for any reason you want to locally serve your app on a custom URL different than localhost, the only solution is to serve it over `https` with a certificate.
-If you are making use of the web server we have strongly suggested over the documentation (`npm install -g http-server`), you can do this with the following commands on your application's root path:

-  - Generate a selfsigned certificate with _openssl_

-        openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -subj '/CN=www.mydom.com/O=My Company LTD./C=US' -keyout key.pem -out cert.pem

-  - Run _http-server_ with SSL flag

-        http-server -S
+  This also means that when developing your app in your workstation, in order to test it on your local network with different devices, you will need to serve it through HTTPS with SSL certificates.
+The OpenVidu deployment must also be prepared to work with SSL.
+You can check out [this FAQ](#3-test-applications-in-my-network-with-multiple-devices) to see how to run any of the OpenVidu tutorials with this kind of setup.

 ---